Dreaming381/Free-Parking/Documentation~/Creating a Dev Dungeon Manually.md

 If you need input, create an Input Actions for either your dev dungeon or in your username folder to be shared across all your dev dungeons.

+Free Parking contains some universal types and utilities which you can leverage in your own Dev Dungeon.
+For example, you can add the `BuildEnvironmentCollisionLayerSystem` to one of your `SuperSystems` to populate the `sceneBlackboardEntity` with the `EnvironmentCollisionLayer` which captures all entities with the `EnvironmentTag`.

 ## Adding a Thumbnail